Fortunio (novel): Themes

 Fortunio is full of "absurdities and extravagances" and wholly without "dramatic force and effect."
 Gautier relies on descriptive language, especially concerning the physical features, bodies, and clothing of characters.
 The settings are also sumptuously described and attired.
-Both men and women are reduced to their beauty (or lack of it), but the women especially are described as either doll-like or passionate, depending on the plot point.
+Both men and women are reduced to their beauty, or lack of it, but the women especially are described as either doll-like or passionate, depending on the plot point.
 All of the main characters are described as extremely perfect physically, and differ only in personality.
-However, this would seem to be at least partially satirical, as Musidora's described traits are contradicting - she has blue eyes, she has green eyes; her hair is straight, her hair is perfectly wavy.
+However, this would seem to be at least partially satirical, as Musidora's described traits are contradictory - she has blue eyes, she has green eyes; her hair is straight, her hair is perfectly wavy.
 Musidora's life and actions especially revolve around Fortunio, and she is not shown to have any other thoughts.
-However, the same could be said for every other character in the novel - Musidora is simply one of the main characters, and exhibits the trait most obviously.
+However, the same could be said for every other character in the novel – Musidora is simply one of the main characters, and exhibits the trait most obviously.

 Fashion, textiles, and furniture are important to the narrator, and are carefully described at the beginning of every scene.
 He pointedly says that he dislikes modern men's fashion.
 One professor is described as wearing a wig, an item which went out of fashion decades previous, and Musidora at one point goes without a corset.
-Fabrics are mentioned to have come from all around the world, and very often allusions to classical tales or historical art are used in metaphor.
+Fabrics are mentioned to have come from all around the world, and very often allusions to classical tales or historical art are used as metaphor.

-Fortunio is an orientalist story, full of mystery and romance concerning the East.
-Treasures and customs are often mentioned, and much of Fortunio's mystery comes from the fact that he was not raised in Paris, and cannot be pinned down in the way that the Parisians are accustomed to.
+Fortunio is an Orientalist story, full of mystery and romance concerning the East.
+Treasures and customs are often mentioned, and much of Fortunio's mystery comes from his not being raised in Paris, and cannot be pinned down in the way that the Parisians are accustomed to.
 Exoticism and mystery are frequently occurring themes.

-Fortunio himself was raised with immense wealth and no restrictions, and much is made of his behavior and personality.
-It is noted that rich men have no cares for the law, but Fortunio does not do anything that the narrator himself considers immoral until he burns Musidora's house down.
+Fortunio himself was raised with immense wealth and no restrictions, and much is made of his behaviour and personality.
+It is noted that rich men have no cares for the law, but Fortunio does not do anything that the narrator himself considers immoral until he burns down Musidora's house.